Can landlords give a bad reference?

 Why are tenant references important?

 When you are screening a prospective tenant, you should always ask them to provide references.
-When they provide these references, you should then follow them up to confirm their validity.
+When they provide these references, you should then follow up to confirm their validity.
 References serve as a way to get to know your tenant in all the necessary ways before you decide whether or not to rent to them.

 Ideally, they should provide an employer reference, a financial reference, and a previous landlord reference, if possible.
 If the tenant has rented in the past, you should try and get references from every landlord that they have rented from in the last three to five years.